Orange/Newark Tornadoes: 1930

 The team's fortune in the NFL changed for the worse after it moved to Newark in 1930.
 During the team's time in Newark, it played its home games at Newark Schools Stadium.
 Head coach Jack Depler defected to buy the Dayton Triangles, moving that team to Brooklyn and transforming that team into the Brooklyn Dodgers.
 He took most of the members of the 1929 Tornadoes with him.
 Meanwhile, the Tornadoes went through three coaches during the 1930 season, and the team's only victory during the 1930 season was against the Frankford Yellow Jackets.

 The last game for the Newark Tornadoes was against the New York Giants, a 34–7 loss on October 29, 1930.
 The franchise ended league play after the 1930 season and was sold back to the NFL.
-The league ordered the franchise sold to the highest bidder prior to the 1931 season, but there were no takers and the team took the field as the “Cleveland Indians” under league ownership.
+The league ordered the franchise sold to the highest bidder prior to the 1931 season, but there were no takers, and a league-owned Cleveland Indians assumed the Tornadoes' place in the NFL for that season.

-In 1932, a Boston-based group won a new NFL franchise and was awarded the remains of the failed Newark organization.
+In 1932, a Boston-based group headed by George Preston Marshall won a new NFL franchise.
 The new team would be named the Boston Braves, now the Washington Commanders.
-However, the NFL does not consider Washington to be a continuation of the Tornadoes, just as it does not consider the Tornadoes to be a continuation of the Duluth Eskimos.
+Strong circumstantial evidence indicates that Marshall's group was awarded the remains of the failed Newark organization.
+The NFL's decision to auction off the Tornadoes to the highest bidder indicated its intent to replace the franchise, and Marshall's group was the next to receive a franchise (though the league had temporarily added a league-owned franchise, the Cleveland Indians, to fill the Tornadoes' position in 1931).
+Additionally, Eskimos owner Haugsrud recalled in 1974 letter to George Halas that the Eskimos franchise was transferred to New Jersey before being transferred to Boston.
+However, the NFL considers the Commanders to be a 1932 expansion team and not a continuation of the Tornadoes, just as it does not consider the Tornadoes to be a continuation of the Eskimos.
+Likewise, the Commanders do not claim the Tornadoes or Eskimos (nor the Indians) as part of their own legacy.